 Annual Limits

 Most pet insurance policies will come with an annual limit.
 This means the provider will only reimburse you up to the annual limit amount.
-The annual limit can vary depending on the policy and the provider but typically fall within the $5,000 to $10,000 range.
+The annual limit can vary depending on the policy and the provider but typically falls within the $5,000 to $10,000 range.
 Make sure to check on the annual limit when shopping around, as you don’t want to be surprised if you have a particularly bad year in terms of veterinary costs and you fall short of getting your money back.

 Potential Discounts

 When you are shopping for pet insurance, be sure to check and see if your chosen provider offers any discounts.
-Some companies offer military discounts, AAA discounts, and even discounts to pet parents that have adopted from a shelter.
+Some companies offer military discounts, AAA discounts, and even discounts to pet parents who have adopted from a shelter.
 In addition, there may be discounts associated with service and therapy animals.

 Reimbursement